 It was said to be the answer to the problem of providing beer for the British Empire in the east.
 It was too hot to brew in India, so what was needed was a beer that could survive the grueling six-month journey from Britain intact.

-The beer not only survived the journey but was found to have improved immeasurably.
+The beer not only survived the journey but had improved immeasurably.
 This was the prototype IPA; the beer gradually became paler and more refreshing to suit the Indian climate.

 IPAs gained popularity in the United States in the 1970s and the style underwent a craft beer rediscovery in the 1980s.
 Modern examples are inspired by classic versions, but shouldn’t be assumed to have an unbroken lineage with the exact same profile.

-Today, breweries eventually sprung up in more locations.
+Today, breweries have sprung up in more locations.
 Refrigeration was invented.
-The original hurdles IPA was created to clear were no longer an issue.
-IPA has stuck around and even gathered its own pack of diehard fans.
+The original hurdles IPA needed to clear were no longer an issue.
+IPA has stuck around and gathered its own pack of diehard fans.

 Brewing An IPA